navicore/naviblob/README.md

 libraryDependencies += "tech.navicore" %% "naviblob" % "TBD"
 ```

+This example reads avro data from Azure blobs.
+It uses [avro4s] to create
+the avro schema from a case class type parameter.

-create a config, a connector, and a source via:
+Create a config, a connector, and a source via the example below - note the
+`EhRecord` case class can be substituted for any class that represents your
+avro schema.

 ```scala
     val consumer = ... // some Sink